Christos Kakkalos: Life

-Kakkalos was born in an area that was then part of the Ottoman Empire.
+Kakkalos was born in Litochoro, then part of the Ottoman Empire.

 After three years of schooling he helped his family with work and hunting.
 The family Kakkalos owned a hut called Paliokalyva (Greek Παλαιοκάλυβα, old hut) on the east side of Mount Olympus.
 They worked as lumberjacks and transported the wood to the water-driven sawmills in Prionia.
 As a child, Kakkalos became acquainted with the mountains and hunted up to the summit region the Balkan chamois.

 In the summer of 1913, he set out with the Swiss Baud-Bovy and Boissonnas to an expedition to the peaks of Mount Olympus and on 2 August 1913, the group succeeded in the first ascent of Mytikas.
 Further ascents were made in July 1919, 1921, and in September 1927 with 105 participants.
 In 1921 he led the Swiss topographer Marcel Kurz, who is considered the first-time climber of the Olympus summit Stefani (2909 m), and the Swiss engineer Fritz Kuhn.
 In 1931, he again led Daniel Baud-Bovy with a group of climbers.

 Until 1932 he spent the nights with the groups he guided in Paliokalyva.
 In 1930, the foundation stone was laid for the first mountain hut of Mount Olympus, the "Spilios Agapitos" hut.
 In 1937 he was appointed by the Greek Mountaineering Association as the official guide for the mountain.
 He led climbers, geologists, botanists, ambassadors, politicians, artists and tourists.
 The last time he reached the summit was in 1973, when he was 91 years old.

 Christos Kakkalos died on 12 April 1976.

 In 1984, a mountain hut on the plateau of the Muses (2680 m) was named after him.